ianmackers99/capstone/queries and results/LLM prompts/Readme.md

 **Week 11:** This week I used ChatGPT to recommend hyperparameters for my Gaussian Process and acquisition function.
 I fed it the dataset for one function at a time and asked it “Which hyperparameters should I use for my Gaussian Process in order to find a sample point which yields the highest possible result.”
 Then I ran my GP with those settings and checked the result it forecast for each function.
 In many cases, the forecast was less than my current best so I discarded most of those recommendations and reverted to the hyperparameters from Week 8 and manually selected a sample point for F1.
 This yielded my first ever improvement in F1 as well as improvements in F5 and F7.

-**Week 12:** I switched most functions to Matern Kernel with a mixture of UCB and EI acquisition functions.
-I also applied PCA to all of the functions and used the findings to manually tweak a few of the parameters for F4 and F5 prior to submission.
-I also asked Claude to recommend a sample point for F6 in the same manner I’d prompted ChatGPT in weeks 9 and 10.
-This yielded improvements in F3 but none of the other functions.
+**Week 12:** I asked Claude to recommend a sample point for F6 in the same manner I’d prompted ChatGPT in weeks 9 and 10.
+This yielded no improvement in the results.